 12. Use File Properties to Format Files

-After completing all of the tasks in Excel, it is easier to reduce the size of an excel file using file properties.
+After completing all of the tasks in Excel, it is easier to reduce the size of an Excel file using file properties.
 It’s a Windows feature that has nothing to do with Excel.
 The steps are below.

-- First, right-click on the Excel file.
+- Right-click on the Excel file and select Properties.

 - In turn, a window will appear.